 “And the Lord God made Adam and his wife garments of skins and clothed them”, “…in the sweat of thy face shalt thou eat bread, till you return to the earth from which you were taken.”

 The basis of Buddhism is that the person is able to break the eternal wheel of rebirth and get spiritual liberation by reaching nirvana.

 Each new transition upwards must be deserved, and you can get stuck at some stage or crumble down.
 There is only one way: to rise from the low material matters to very high, divine ones.
-When this happens, the soul completes its earthly incarnation and goes into a qualitatively new form of existence.
+When this happens, the soul completes its earthly incarnation and goes into a qualitatively new form of existence, the theory states.